-- Assessed the independence, performance and effectiveness of the External Auditors, SGV & Co.
-CPAs (SGV) taking into consideration their credibility, competence, ability to understand complex related party transactions, and the adequacy of their quality control procedures.
-Based on this assessment, SGV was re-nominated by the Committee to the Board as the External Auditors of the Company with the assurance that the lead audit partner complies with Rule 68 of the Securities Regulation Code on rotation of External Auditors. - Held executive sessions with the External Auditors without the presence of management. - Reviewed and approved the audit plan, scope of work and proposed fees of SGV for audit and other related services. - Reviewed and approved the annual Internal Audit Plan. - Discussed and dissected the results of audits reported by the chief audit executive in her quarterly reports to the Committee. - Monitored the audit recommendations of Internal Audit and discussed management's appropriate corrective actions. - Assessed Internal Audit's performance for the preceding year. - Discussed the progress of the whistleblowing program of the Company called "e-Report Mo", which is administered by the Corporate Governance Office.
+0 Recommended to the Board of Directors the approval of the Audited Consolidated Financial Statements of the Company for the year ended December 31, 2014 and their consequent filing with the SEC and other regulatory bodies.
+Audit Process 0 Assessed the independence, performance and effectiveness of the External Auditors, SGV & Co., CPAs (SGV) taking into consideration the credibility, competence, ability to understand complex related party transactions, and the adequacy of their quality control procedures.
+Based on this assessment, SGV was re-nominated by the Committee to the Board of Directors as the External Auditors of the Company with the assurance that the lead audit partner complies with Rule 68 of the Securities Regulation Code on the rotation of External Auditors.
+0 Held executive sessions with the External Auditors without the presence of management 0 Reviewed the approved audit plan, scope of work and proposed fees of SGV for audit and other related services 0 Reviewed and approved the Annual Internal Audit Plan 0 Discussed and dissected the results of audits reported by the Chief Audit Executive in her quarterly reports to the Committee 0 Monitored the audit recommendations of the Internal Audit and discussed management's approach on corrective actions 0 Assessed Internal Audit's performance for the preceding year Compliance 0 Reviewed and assessed management's process of monitoring compliance with laws and regulations through Internal Audit 0 Obtained updates on the status of compliance as well as the remaining challenges confronting the Company, as they relate to the requirements of the Energy Regulatory Commission